Info for First Time Visitors

 We have medical staff onsite if there is an emergency.
 Please call the Saratoga Spa State Park police, who respond to onsite emergencies: (518) 584-2004.

 Golf carts are available to help handicap folks get from the entrance to their seats.
-Please note that this free service is not available during Live Nation pop and rock concerts.

 What food and drink options are available?